 Let’s be clear that your keyword isn’t your title, because that would make for a pretty boring headline that very few people would want to read.
 It’s just a starting point for creating your title.

 It is recommended that you keep your title under 70 characters because that’s what Google can comfortably display in its search results.
-However, titles longer than 70 characters actually get more clicks when they’re shared on other platforms, like social media.
+However, studies show titles longer than 70 characters actually get more clicks when they’re shared on other platforms, like social media.

 So I wouldn’t worry too much if your title ends up being over 70 characters, just try to include your focus keyword somewhere near the beginning so it’s one of the first things Google sees.